History Major

 Internships

 Qualified history majors are eligible to participate in a variety of internships for academic credit with historical, cultural, educational, governmental, and other organizations.
-See the HIS 411, HIS 412 and HIS 491 course description below.
+See the HIS 411, HIS 412 and HIS 491 course descriptions for more information.

 History majors are eligible to complete a double major in History and Secondary Education.
 In addition to the subject-specific content requirements for secondary school teacher certification that are met by completing the major, dual majors become candidates for the Grades 7-12 teaching certificate in Pennsylvania by completing a prescribed sequence of coursework, which includes the specific requirements for Accommodations and Adaptations for Diverse Learners in Inclusive Settings and Meeting the Needs of English Language Learners under PA §49.13(4)(i).